Lnrivas/CPSC_354_Project/log.md

 - Added workout block so that we can append multiple exercise, to create a workout routine.
 # Peter Senko
 - Worked with Workout block so that we can take in multiple exercises
+- Worked on index.html
+- Made the Download Javascript button
 - worked on design.md
 - worked on readme.md
 - Helped fix bugs and issues with code